Tuo Chiang-class corvette: Development

-The program was announced by the Republic of China (Taiwan) Ministry of National Defense (MND) on 12 April 2010.
-It was developed by the Naval Shipbuilding Center in Kaohsiung, The Tuo Chiang class was developed to address common weakness of traditional small warships such as patrol craft and corvettes not fit for extended periods of time in rough seas around Taiwan Island.
+The program was announced by the Ministry of National Defense (Republic of China) (MND) on 12 April 2010.
+It was developed by the Naval Shipbuilding Center in Kaohsiung.
+The Tuo Chiang class was developed to address common weakness of traditional small warships such as patrol craft and corvettes not fit for extended periods of time in rough seas around Taiwan Island.

-In 2011, the Taiwanese Legislative Yuan approved a NT$24.98 billion (US$853.4 million) budget to fund the construction of up to 12 ships.
+In 2011, the Legislative Yuan approved a NT$24.98 billion (US$853.4 million) budget to fund the construction of up to 12 ships.
 On 18 April 2011 a top military officer and a lawmaker announced that the construction of a 500-ton prototype would begin in 2012.
 In the Taipei Aerospace and Defense Technology Exhibition in 2013, the Navy unveiled a model of the Hsun Hai project corvette.
 The prototype of the Hsun Hai program was named and christened on Friday, 14 March 2014 as ROCS Tuo Chiang (PGG-618) in honor of the gunboat in the September 2 Sea Battle during the Second Taiwan Strait Crisis.

 The Ministry of National Defense prepared a budget of more than NT$16.395 billion in order to secure the follow-up mass production of three Tuojiang ships from 2017 to 2025.
 The mass production cost of the Tuojiang ship is 3.2 billion higher than that of the first prototype ship already in service, after deducting the hull.
 The Navy said that the prototype ship did not take into account the cost of missiles, and the mass-produced type was mainly used for combat readiness.
 The anti-aircraft missile is the standard configuration of the ship.

 In early 2016, the ROC Navy began plans for procuring three air defense frigates.
 It has been speculated that these frigates would possibly be catamarans based on the Tuo River-class hull.
-Expected weapon systems include the Mark 41 Vertical Launching System (VLS) equipped with a naval variant of the Sky Bow III and the Sky Sword II, as well as the Sea Oryx CIWS system.
+Expected weapon systems include the naval variant of the Sky Bow III and the Sky Sword II firing from angled box launchers, as well as the Sea Oryx CIWS system.
 It will field a ballistic missile defense version of the Sky Bow III missile defense system to shoot down incoming enemy ballistic missiles.

 In 2019 work commenced on the first of twelve 600+ ton coastal patrol vessels for the Coast Guard Administration, the Anping-class offshore patrol vessel, based on the Tuo Chiang-class corvette at the Jong Shyn Shipbuilding Company's Kaohsiung shipyard.

 In 2021 Ta Chiang completed the testing and evaluation of the TC-2N missile.